top of page

 Brittanica holds a Master’s degree in Education and is certified in Play Therapy.
 She is also a Wilderness First Responder, Lifeguard Trained, and a certified Leave No Trace Trainer.
 Brittanica designs engaging programs that blend playful, effective teaching methods with adventurous activities.
 Her curriculum includes social and emotional learning, American Sign Language, conservation, plant identification, wild crafting, regional history, and visual and performing arts.

-Brittannica’s diverse interests include social justice, harmonica music, photography, food, hiking, kayaking, paddle boarding, basketball, cake decorating, martial arts, magical storytelling, and various art forms.
-An accomplished visual artist and woodworker, Brittannica integrates her passions for drawing, watercolor, fiber art, and sculpture into the educational experiences she creates.
+Brittanica’s diverse interests include social justice, harmonica music, photography, food, hiking, kayaking, paddle boarding, basketball, cake decorating, martial arts, magical storytelling, and various art forms.
+An accomplished visual artist and woodworker, Brittanica integrates her passions for drawing, watercolor, fiber art, and sculpture into the educational experiences she creates.
 Her dedication to these passions enriches the Wild Whimsy experience, fostering a vibrant and dynamic environment for every child.

 Teacher